Gluten-free Chocolate Cake (perfect texture, so quick and easy!)

 I wanted to try it out in something a bit more challenging because a mug cake that calls for 1 1/2 tablespoons of flour isn’t exactly a proper test.

-I’ve made this cake several times a year for 15 years, so I’m well-acquainted with how exactly the texture should be. ;) I was doubtful when mixing up the batter.
+I’ve made this gluten-free chocolate cake several times a year for 15 years, so I’m well-acquainted with how exactly the texture should be. ;) I was doubtful when mixing up the batter with KAF.

-With wheat flour and Bob’s Red Mill 1-to-1 Gluten-free Baking Flour, the batter is almost as thin as water.
+With wheat flour or Bob’s Red Mill 1-to-1 Gluten-free Baking Flour (that’s the one in the blue bag), the batter is almost as thin as water.
 Bob’s is what was used in the photos and video.

 With King Arthur Flour, it was thicker, like normal cake batter, and seemed a bit gluey.
 It also took 5 minutes longer to bake.